-WHO sees few promising Ebola drugs
+WHO sees few promising Ebola drugs in pipeline

 Geneva — A top official with the U.N. health agency says few experimental therapies are currently under development that could effectively treat Ebola.

 Dr. Martin Friede, who is in charge of the World Health Organization’s work toward finding an Ebola drug, says scientists have proposed lots of experimental interventions but none has been thoroughly evaluated yet.